SocGen CEO sees no sign of discrimination by Russian authorities

 Russia's central bank denied a media report on Tuesday that Russia was weighing the introduction of temporary capital controls, which had sent the rouble tumbling.

 SocGen, which bought into Rosbank in 2006, spent billions of dollars to fix the underperforming Russian bank.
-Many rivals have quit a country where they could not compete with large state-controlled banks like Sberbank (SBER.MM) and VTB Capital (VTBR.MM).
+Many rivals have quit a country where they could not compete with large state-controlled banks like Sberbank and VTB Capital .

 "The outlook is less positive than it was 12 months ago, but we are adjusting our business," Oudea said.
 "Cost of risk is under control, it will remain more or less stable compared to the second quarter."